 But a good digital marketing plan also includes:

-Content development & management (text, creatives, video, survey, newsletter)
+Content development & management (text, creatives, video, surveys, newsletter)

 Lead capture strategies and tools, including website entry & exit surveys

 Analytic tools, reporting, and analysis

-Many business owners, whether they decide to jump into digital marketing by outsourcing social media management, hiring an expert in-house, or locally. or try to do it themselves, tend to do so without a plan.
-For example, many business owners build social media page(s) and start posting., hoping that it will capture someone’s attention They wait, and wait, and wait, and then wonder why nothing is happening.
-Because there was no plan.
+Many business owners, whether they decide to jump into digital marketing by outsourcing social media management, or hiring an expert in-house (or locally). or try to do it themselves, tend to do so without a plan.
+For example, many business owners build social media pages and start posting., hoping that it will capture someone’s attention They wait, and wait, and wait, and then wonder why nothing is happening.
+The answer is that there was no plan.
 Before you can apply the basic stages of the sales funnel to potential customers — Awareness, Interest, Evaluation, and Action –, you first have to establish how you’re going to stimulate customers to take that journey, what the signposts along that journey will say, and how you’re going to organize and manage it all, including inquires.